joe-editor/joe/docs/man.md

 * \\xFF

-This matches a specific character specificied in hexadecimal.
+This matches a specific character specified in hexadecimal.

 * \\377